Andrew-R-Y/rsschool-cv/cv.md

 Currently I'm a pipeline engineer at oil pipeline design company at position Chief Specialist.
 I have experience in oil pipeline calculations and design, and experience in general customer office as a technical contractor.
 I like physics and mathematics and I'm intresting in coding.

-I started to learn JavaScript at summer 2022 from 11-hours YouTube [video](https://www.youtube.com/watch?v=CxgOKJh4zWE&t=3623s) by Bogdan Stashchuk and freeCodeCamp platform.
-At this moment I'am studying at RS School #Stage 1.
+I started to learn JavaScript at summer 2022 from 11-hours YouTube [video](https://www.youtube.com/watch?v=CxgOKJh4zWE&t=3623s) by Bogdan Stashchuk and [freeCodeCamp](https://www.freecodecamp.org) platform.
+At this moment I'am studying at RS School #Stage 0.
 My best qualities are persistence and drive for results.

 ### Skills